Ajazz AJ390 Lightweight Gaming Mouse Review

 The rear flare on this mouse is subdued compared to the Zowie FK1, but it follows most of the same basic principles.
 Even the buttons end at the same point, however, the base is a bit shorter here.
 It has a flat top with curved sides and a gradual slope from back to front.
 With that said, it does have better comfort grooves on the buttons.
 We’re sure that this design wasn’t intentional but it sure comes close to the FK1 and Glorious Model O.

 Out of the box, the comfort is very close to being perfect.
 The mouse comes in at 69g, which is super lightweight for a mouse like this.
 Moving on, the mouse is perfect for both fingertip and claw grips.
-You can palm grip this mouse if you have medium or smaller sized hands.
+You can palm grip this mouse if you have medium or smaller-sized hands.
 However, our testing shows that fingertip and claw grips provide the best aim.
 We can say that this is a medium mouse so it can fit the bill for most people.

-No matter the grip style or hand size, this mouse will comfortable for most people.
+No matter the grip style or hand size, this mouse will be comfortable for most people.
 Thankfully, the honeycomb pattern doesn’t dig into your palm either.
 Some people might be sensitive to this thing, so it’s worth pointing out.
 Keep in mind that this pattern is on the lower side of the main buttons and the bottom as well.

 Buttons, Scroll Wheel, and Cable

 This is where the similarities between the Glorious Model O and the Ajazz AJ390 come to an end.
 Whether that’s for better or for worse is up to you.
 We’ll just list the facts for you.
 For starters, the buttons are very different compared to Omron Switches.
 Instead, the AJ390 uses Huano Blue Shell Blue Dot switches.
+This quality certainly doesn’t hold a candle to the quality we saw in our Steelseries Rival 600 review, for instance.

 The clicks are somewhat heavy and loud.
 Again, some people might prefer this, while others will not.
-These switches have a gold plating on them and are rated at 50m clicks.
+These switches have gold plating on them and are rated at 50m clicks.
 They require an actuation force of 70g or so.
 The click weight feels medium-heavy, but they do have a bit of pre-travel.
 In conclusion, these are great buttons if you like a mouse with heavy clicks.

 Moving, on the scroll wheel is also quite good.
 The wheel rotation is smooth and has minimal tactile feedback.
 Other than that, the cable is flexible and lightweight but doesn’t come close to an aftermarket paracord cable.
 It gets the job done, don’t get us wrong, but we have definitely seen and felt better cables in the past.